KarelKubat/zz-cpp-edu-decldef/README.md

 # Definition vs. Declaration

-When the C++ compiler comes code that calls a function, then that type or function must be known to the compiler in advance - otherwise, the compiler couldn't verify proper calling, number of parameters and so on.
+When the C++ compiler comes across code that calls a function, then that type or function must be known to the compiler in advance - otherwise, the compiler couldn't verify proper calling, number of parameters and so on.
 That function must be previously **declared** to the compiler.